How Will CORSIA Affect You?

 Resources to get you started

 Don’t worry, Jeppesen is here to help and support you along the way.
 Emissions Reporter is a great tool that can help your operation with monitoring, compiling, and reporting emissions for EU ETS and CORSIA.
-Additionally, you may want to check out 8 Tips to Help You Prepare for CORSIA to help you get started.
+Additionally, you may want to check out 8 Tips to Help You Prepare for CORSIA to help you get started and a CORSIA overview on our website.